omid455r/simotel-client/README.md

-# simotel-client
+# Simotel Client
-Simotel system php client
+A client for simotel voip software